 Aurora, IL 60507

-10,000 hand planted tulips every year!
+15,000 hand planted tulips in 15 different varieties every year!
 The garden, located at Phillips Park in Aurora, is handicap accessible and has a multi-level walkway system.
-Also, enjoy the triple tiered fountain, a focal point at the center of this lovely oasis.
-There is no cost to visiting the Sunken Garden.
-Pair the day by visiting the free Phillips Park Zoo in the same location, then heading to the Mastodon Island playground for a fun day that is absolutely free.
+Also enjoy the triple tiered fountain, a focal point at the center of this lovely oasis.

 Tulip Fields at Chicago Botanic Garden in Glencoe